The Cops (Australian band): History

 In 2007, The Cops supported !!!
 (Chk Chk Chk) on their east coast tour; as well as Kaiser Chiefs in March, followed by a performance at The Great Escape Festival in April.

-The Cops released their second album, titled Drop It In Their Laps, on 28 April 2007, which was followed by a promotional tour and a national tour with Expatriate.
+The Cops released their second album, titled Drop It in Their Laps, on 28 April 2007, which was followed by a promotional tour and a national tour with Expatriate.
 The album spawned two singles, "Cop Pop" and "The Message," the latter of which came in at number 88 in the 2007 Hottest 100.

-In early 2008, founding member Beck Darwon left the band because she no longer wished to tour.
+In early 2008, founding member Bec Darwon left the band because she no longer wished to tour.
 Rather than continue on, Simon Carter decided to put the band on indefinite hiatus and pursue a solo career.
 The demise of The Cops also saw the end of the working relationship between the band and Inertia.
 Carter released a solo record, The Black Book of the Universe, on Rusty Hopkinson's Illustrious Artists imprint in 2010.

 In April 2015, Carter announced that The Cops would return for two headlining shows in Melbourne in May at the Northcote Social Club and Sydney in July at the Newtown Social Club.
 The shows intended to focus on the Stomp on Tripwires era of the band.
 Only Carter and Smith remained from the previous lineup; with Carter assembling a new line-up of Cec Condon (The Mess Hall) on drums, James Roden (The City Lights) on guitar and Archi Fires (Hell City Glamours, Black Ryder) on bass.
 Following the shows, Carter announced on Facebook that the new line-up and reunion of the band was permanent; and both a third studio album and further touring were both deemed "imminent."
 The band were also announced for the 2015 Newtown Festival in Camperdown Memorial Rest Park.

 The band released a new single, entitled "Move Over Money," in September 2015.
 On 6 October 2015, it was officially announced that founding guitarist Jimmy Stacks was to rejoin the band.
 Ultimately, the reunion ceased activity in 2016, with Carter returning to making music as a solo artist.